phil65/SublimeKodi/README.md

-# SublimeText-KodiTranslateLabels
+# SublimeKodi
-ST3 plugin to show translated Kodi Labels in MouseOver Popup
+ST3 plugin to show translated Kodi labels in mouseover popup, quickly open the Kodi log, log syntax highlighting and much more.